-Michele is currently President of WACS Parent Connection, a 501 (c) (3) organization dedicated to enhancing the teacher, parent, and student experience at Westfield Academy and Central School.
-In past years she served as Fundraising Chairperson for a local preschool and worked for nearly ten years in the nonprofit sector including supervisory roles.
-In these positions Michele sourced funds, community resources, and volunteers for daily programming and special events like a 5K Walk/Run, children's bike-a-thon, and spaghetti dinner.
+Michele was President of WACS Parent Connection, a 501 (c) (3) organization dedicated to enhancing the teacher, parent, and student experience at Westfield Academy and Central School, for three years.
+In past years she served as Fundraising Chairperson for a local preschool and worked for nearly ten years in the nonprofit sector including supervisory roles where she sourced funds, community resources, and volunteers for daily programming and special events like a 5K Walk/Run, children's bike-a-thon, and spaghetti dinner.

 Michele grew up playing games every Sunday at Grandma's family dinner.
-Family favorites still include classics like Spoons, Nerts, Balderdash, and Pictionary - all of which grandma is allowed to cheat at.
-Michele worked in several children's progrmas where she was responsible for creating diverse daily activities for students in grades K-12.
-She brought her love of games and competitive spirit into daily activities with the kids as a means to relate and teach.
-As mom to a kindergartener, Michele now plays more Pop the Pig and Twister than she cares to admit.
+Family favorites still include classics like Spoons, Nerts, Balderdash, and Pictionary - all of which Grandma is allowed to cheat at.
+As the Director of Summer Programs, Michele infused her love of games and competitive spirit into daily activities with kids as a means to relate and teach.
+As mom to a second-grader, Michele now plays more ROBLOX and Pokemon and reads more picture books than she cares to admit.